Assessing imbalance in signed brain networks: Introduction

-Our method deals with signed data~\cite{gallo2024testing,gallo2024assessing,gallo2025statistically}: one may, thus, wonder how relevant is the information provided by signs within the neuroscientific context.
-Several studies have recently investigated the role played by the negative correlations characterising resting-state fMRI data (rs-fMRI): the authors of~\cite{Saberi2021} show that negative correlations are essential for the stability of resting-state brain networks against perturbations or changes; the authors of~\cite{Saberi2022} notice that the interplay between positive and negative correlations induces frustrated patterns preventing the brain from reaching a state of minimum energy and enhancing its adaptability to dynamical changes; finally, the authors of~\cite{Demertzi2022} show that the default mode network (DMN) works `in opposition' with the various task-positive networks, a supposedly crucial feature to maintain cognitive functions and consciousness.
+As our method deals with signed data~\cite{gallo2024testing,gallo2024assessing,gallo2025statistically}, one may wonder how relevant the information provided by signs is within the neuroscientific framework.
+Several studies have recently investigated the role played by the negative correlations characterising resting-state fMRI data: the authors of~\cite{Saberi2021} show that negative correlations are essential for the stability of resting-state brain networks against perturbations or changes; the authors of~\cite{Saberi2022} notice that the interplay between positive and negative correlations induces frustrated patterns preventing the brain from reaching a state of minimum energy and enhancing its adaptability to dynamical changes; finally, the authors of~\cite{Demertzi2022} show that the default mode network (DMN) works `in opposition' with the various task-based networks, a supposedly crucial feature to maintain cognitive functions and consciousness.

-Let us, however, stress that pre-processing procedures like the Global Signal Regression may artificially induce negative correlations, an evidence further stressing the importance of such a preliminary phase when cleaning neuroscientific data~\cite{Murphy2009}.